directus/directus/docs/concepts/relationships.md

 ::: tip Compound Keys

-We've ignored compound keys in this explanation to help keep things as simple as possible.
+To keep things simple, we've ignored compound keys in the above explanation.

 :::